 - Must be officially accepted to the University of Jamestown and possess a minimum 3.5 GPA (on a 4.0 scale) and an ACT composite score of 24 or SAT of 1160.

-- Candidates participate in on-campus interviews and write an essay.
+- Candidates participate in on-campus interviews.

 Scholarship renewability will be reviewed by the Scholarship Committee following the end of each semester.

 For more information on these and other University of Jamestown scholarship programs contact the Office of Admission at 1-800-336-2554 or email@example.com with any questions.